History, Founder and Co-Founding Team Members

 2022

-July Kerecis completes Series D round with $100 million in total funding.
-Lego brand owner KIRKBI leads the investment round.
-Company states no further investment rounds needed to fund day-to-day business.
+LEGO brand owner KIRKBI led the investment round.
+The company stated that no further investment rounds were needed to fund day-to-day operations.

 2022

-Kerecis ends year with $85 million in revenue and with profitable operations.
+Kerecis ended the year with $85 million in revenue and profitable operations.

 2023

-Dan Mooradian joins Kerecis for research & development leadership.
-Laboratory and distribution centers established in Minneapolis, MN.
+Laboratory and distribution centers were established in Minneapolis, MN.

 2023

-Kerecis acquired by Coloplast A/S for 1.3 billion USD.
+Kerecis was acquired by Coloplast A/S for USD 1.3 billion.